Breadalbane Hydro-Electric Scheme: Killin section

 The Killin section consists of three power stations, Cashlie, Lubreoch and Lochay, with two major dams and a third smaller one.
-Furthest west, Lubreoch dam was constructed at the eastern end of Loch Lyon by James Miller and Partners.
+Furthest west, Lubreoch dam was constructed at the eastern end of Loch Lyon, to the west of the hamlet of Pubil, by James Miller and Partners.
 It was 1740 ft long and 129 ft high from the foundations to the crest.
 It was of the massive buttress type and was completed in 1958.
 The catchment area was increased by building a network of tunnels and aqueducts to the south of the dam, picking up the headwaters of a number of tributaries of both the River Lochay and the River Dochart.
 Lubreoch power station is located below the dam, and was commissioned in 1958.
 It has a gross head of 98 ft and can generate 4 MW.
 To the north of the power station is Loch an Daimh, which is dammed at its eastern end by Giorra dam.
 The structure was built by Edmund Nuttall and is 1518 ft long, with a maximum height of 114 ft.
 It is also of the massive buttress type, and was completed in 1959.
 Its catchment has been increased by tunnels and aqueducts to the south and east, picking up tributaries of the River Lyon.
 A tunnel runs from the dam to Cashlie power station, which discharges into Stronuich Reservoir.
 It has a gross head of 466 ft, can generate 11 MW, and was commissioned in 1959.

 Stronuich Reservoir is formed by the Stronuich dam, a long low structure that dams the River Lyon.
 It stores water from the tailraces of Lubreoch and Cashlie power stations.
 Compensation water to maintain the flow in the River Lyon passes through a generator set below the dam.
 An intake gatehouse tower is located at the southern end of the dam, and controls the flow of water to Lochay power station.
 A long tunnel from the reservoir supplies water to Lochay power station, which discharges into the River Lochay a short distance before it joins the River Dochart and enters Loch Tay.
 It has a gross head of 591 ft, can generate 47 MW, and was commissioned in 1958.